Illinois higher ed leaders pledge commitment to diversity after SCOTUS ruling

 Illinois State University does not use race as a factor in admissions, said Jana Albrecht, associate vice president for enrollment management.

-To fulfill its commitment to equity, diversity and inclusion, the university visits high schools and works with community-based organizations to reach students and, she said.
+To fulfill its commitment to equity, diversity and inclusion, the university visits high schools and works with community-based organizations to reach prospective students, she said.
 The university's goals, mission and vision will not change with the ruling, but she acknowledged the possibility that prospective students of color may be discouraged by Thursday's decision.

 "I think that’s a real concern and a possible outcome of this," she said, "which is why it’s important for our admissions office in our university, and for our faculty and staff, to reach out to students and let them know we are a welcoming environment and we absolutely want them at our institution."